 Trial for the Right to Vote: Virginia Minor v Happersett

 Segregation Laws in the 1800s: Williams v Bellefontaine

 Tort Liability: Franke v City of St. Louis

-If you are taking your class to the top of the Gateway Arch or to one of the movie theaters, please visit gatewayarch.com for ticket information.
+If you are taking your class to the top of the Gateway Arch or to the movie theater, please visit for ticket information.